-Perceptual chroma grading affects both the luminance and the chroma dimensions, in a perceptual space, proportionally to its input value, at constant hue.
-It does this globally, with a flat coefficient (using the global saturation), as well as on each of the shadows, midtones and highlights masks (defined in the masks tab under luminance ranges).
+Perceptual saturation grading affects both the luminance and the chroma dimensions, in a perceptual space, proportionally to its input value, at constant hue.
+It does this globally, with a flat coefficient (using the global saturation), as well as on each of the shadows, mid-tones and highlights masks (defined in the masks tab under luminance ranges).